zchisholm/starting-in-cyber-guide/README.md

 ## Purpose
 This guide is designed to help beginners get started in the field of cybersecurity by providing a comprehensive list of resources.
 It also includes advanced sections for those looking to deepen their knowledge.
 I've been on my journey in Cybersecurity for a little while now and I just wanted a space to share resources that I found the most helpful.
+My hope for you is that you find something here helpful for your journey.
 If you find this helpful, please pay it forward, star it, and share it with others.

 I will continue to update as I learn and look forward to any new resources you may share.